We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-For something that offers a little more coverage of a postpartum body, the Bamboobies Nursing Shawl is worth checking out.
+For something that offers a little more coverage, the Bamboobies Nursing Shawl is worth checking out.

-Sleepless nights and a space filled to the brim with baby gear means that it’s easy for new parents to misplace their car keys, wallet, and phone.
+Sleepless nights and a space filled to the brim with baby gear mean it’s easy for new parents to misplace their car keys, wallet, and phone.

 With a gift like Tile, they won’t have to spend precious time frantically searching for these essentials when they’re ready to go somewhere, and they’ve already spent more time than they ever used to trying to get out the door.

 Whether your friend is on maternity or paternity leave, a stay-at-home parent, or splitting their time between the new tiny human in their life and the office, they’re probably going out a lot less these days.

 Enter athleisure loungewear.
 Cute enough to answer the door and receive casual guests in, but comfy enough for snuggles in bed or on the couch while feeding the newest addition.

 You don’t even need to leave the house to shop, with so many loungewear options available online.
 We like the Everyday Lounge Joggers by Kindred Bravely (which also pair great with many of their nursing tops!) and Vuori’s Sunday Performance Jogger.

 Although this may only come to mind in the immediate weeks after delivery, we promise it’s a welcome gift throughout the baby’s entire first year.

 In fact, in many cases, parents of babies in the 6- to 12-month range find themselves with even more demands on their time.
 And those with little ones are still adjusting to a new normal.
 So, providing a meal (or 2, or 20) is always a cherished gift.

 “A co-worker gave me an Uber Eats gift card, and I’m pretty sure we lived off takeout for the first 6 weeks,” shares one Healthline parent.